 Become a Consultant

-The deadline for the 2023 applications cycle has passed.
-Please check back in the spring of 2024!
+The deadline for the 2024 application cycle has passed.
+Please check back in the spring of 2025!

-If hired, successful candidates must enroll in English 387: Composition Theory and Pedagogy as well as the attached Writer's Workshop Practicum for the fall of 2023.
+If hired, successful candidates must enroll in English 387: Composition Theory and Pedagogy as well as the attached CISS 388: Writer's Workshop Practicum in the following fall.
 Newly-hired consultants start working concurrently for a limited number of hours during the fall while they are enrolled in these courses.

 Applying